FAQ

 What is the timeline for receiving credit?

-Tax credits may not be taken for the year in which the donation was made but may be taken for the taxable year beginning in the calendar year in which the application of the credit became effective.
+Tax credits may be taken for the taxable year beginning in the calendar year in which the application of the credit became effective.